nik2208/php-crud-api-quick-start/README.md

 ## REQUIREMENTS:
 - Any host runnign [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/).

-In case your running your instance on localhost and yout selected port is 8080 **Your `tests` table will be available at** http://127.0.0.1:8080/records/tests (no need of explicit api.php)[^1] **Your PHPMYADMIN instance will be available at**
+In case your running your instance on localhost and your selected port is 8080 **Your `tests` table will be available at** http://127.0.0.1:8080/records/tests (no need of explicit api.php)[^1] **Your PHPMYADMIN instance will be available at**